 For those students receiving financial assistance, assignments will be made upon recommendation of the Department Chair or faculty representative from each program.
 Toward the end of each semester, students will be informed by email of their assignments for the following semester.
 They will also receive a "Memo of Assistance" (MOA) in the summer by the end of July; this serves as the official contract for the year (subject to revision in December should the assignment change).
 The GA assignment entails an average number of hours required, depending on the degree program and funding level.
 (An average of 10 hours per week is required by Musicology and HPP; MuEd hours vary according to the type of assistantship.)
 Students are asked to keep careful track of their hours and to inform their supervisor, CGS, or department chair if their responsibilities seem excessive.
 (In such cases, TAs may be pulled off other duties to assist.)
 The Assignment categories are listed below, with a brief summary of duties.
-Except in unusual circumstances, assignments will be made before the end of the semester preceding the assignment.
+Except in unusual circumstances, assignments will be made before the end of the semester preceding duties and should arrive on campus ready to assume duties in the week before classes begin.